 You’ve just completed the project, and now you need to sit down and write the report.
 Staring at the blank computer screen, you wonder why it’s so hard to write short reports for clients.
 After all, they’re only a few pages.
-Here’s some help to get you started.
+Here’s some help to get you started—or to overcome writer’s block.

 What’s the question?